 KeyMaster is a servlet that facilitates the process of logging into Liberator via StreamLink as you access financial data through the Caplin FX Professional web app.
 KeyMaster integrates with your existing single sign-on (SSO) system to maintain secure access to financial data contained within Liberator.
-If you have configured FX Professional front-end systems to use KeyMaster (more information on this page), please see the following security recommendations.
+If you have configured a web application to use KeyMaster , please see the following security recommendations.

 Base your implementation on JndiKeyMasterServlet

-KeyMaster is an API shipped with several implementation examples to help you get started.
-When it comes to deploying FX Professional into a production environment, it is strongly recommended that you use the JndiKeyMasterServlet implementation as a basis for your own SSO integration.
+The KeyMaster Java SDK incudes several implementation examples to get you started.
+When it comes to deploying FX Professional into a production environment, it is strongly recommended that you base your own implementation on the JndiKeyMasterSerlvet example.